raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 protocol: 'tls'
 ```

+* Save and exit

 ### pm2.config

-* As user "dojo", move to the dojo directory and rename pm2 config file
+* Still as user "dojo", move to the dojo directory and rename pm2 config file

 ```sh
 $ cd /data/dojo